FreshAlacrity/front-tracker/README.md

 CS - Callsign

 ## Notes
 - CTRL + click to front or un-front a member
 - double click to open up PK dash page for the member
 - Locally there's an auth.js file with just `let pkToken = "token-here"` - that isn't being synched to GitHub so if we need to set this up again we'll need to make a new one of those (later make this a URL parameter)
 - Remember that the PK API limits requests etc pretty strongly; if we want to do a major batch update it may be easier to do that by importing an export type file (remember that those are .json files and not .js files)

+### URL parameters:
+- alts: any value will show alt proxies

+#### Later:
+- token: an auth token to use for PluralKit
+- system: a PluralKit system ID

 ## To Do

 ### Next
+- [ ] new member function for alt proxies
+- [ ] finish functions for renaming members
+  - [ ] try just replacing using string.replace(old, new)
+- [ ] new alt proxies/check for existing ones: if no image use the image from the main proxy in PK
+- [ ] detect and object to same name entries in pk vs pk_alt
+- [ ] fix known issue: Members with no proxies show no callsign
+- [x] fix known issue: double click currently borks
-- [ ] unique ID for front and back icons and names
+- [x] unique ID for front and back icons and names
   - don't use the ##' format because ' isn't a valid part of html IDs
+- [ ] known issue: Altar doesn't show up
 - PK
   - function for making a new alt member
     - does the current one do that?